 - 1. Turn off the power using the Power key on the front panel. - 2.
 Also turn off the power switch at the rear of the printer. - 3.
-Disconnect the printer's power cable. - 4.
-Before transporting the printer, secure the rear tray in the closed position with tape.
-Otherwise, the tray could open and perhaps break and fall out of the printer.

-CAUTION If you turn the printer upside down, ink could escape into the printer and cause serious damage.
+Disconnect the printer's power cable. - △ CAUTION: If you turn the printer upside down, ink could escape into the printer and cause serious damage.

 When the printer is turned back on, it takes about three minutes to initialize itself and to check and prepare the printheads.
 Preparing the printheads normally takes just over a minute.
-However, if the printer has been off for a six weeks or more, preparing the printheads could take up to 45 minutes.
+However, if the printer has been off for a six weeks or more, preparing the printheads could take up to an hour.

-CAUTION If the printer remains off for a long period of time, the printheads may become unusable.
+If the printer remains off for a long period of time, the printheads may become unusable.
 In this case, you need to replace the printheads with new ones.